saikota/azure-ember/README.md

 * Need to investigate how to link up static-web-app with an azure function
 * Need to investigate how to setup a proxy from local -> azure function
 * Need to investigate why multiple github actions are getting invoked
 * static-webapp is azure -v2
+    * Current App is WhiteDesert
+    * Deleted CalmRocks
 * azure functions is azure-static-serverless
 ### Code Generators